• Skip to primary navigation

 The bistro mini-chain 5 Napkin Burger packs them in.

-The $15.95 house burger is 10 ounces of fresh ground chuck topped with Gruyere cheese, caramelized onions and a rosemary aioli.
 Other burgers include Italian turkey, lamb kofta burger, a veggie burger and even a burger salad.
 There’s also a late night menu of $1 sliders.

 • 5 Napkin Burger, 630 9th Ave., (212) 757-2277